AbsGeorge/Practical-project/README.md

 ### **Application services**

 In regards to this project, the application makes use of 4 services.
 Comprising of a **Frontend** service that communicates with the other three.
-It receives different information from the two services **Backend-numbers** **Backend-country**.
-Which is then sent to the final service **Backend** that makes use of information from these two services to generate an output which is then sent back to the frontend, to be displayed on the HTML page.
+The front end service sends HTTP **GET** requests to first the **Backend-country** api and then **Backend-numbers** api to get the country chosen and the numbers for the two players respectively.The information is then added to a dictionary which is then converted and sent to the last api **Backend** via a HTTP **POST** request.
+The **Backend** api then makes use of thr information received to produce and output based on the logic coded in this service.

 ```
 Service 1 [Frontend] : Displays the most recent matchup that has been created as well as the last 5 matchups that were generated.